 Recently on my commute I passed someone wearing an Obey shirt.
-I was reminded of friends and internet commenters on forums I once frequented who used to gripe about Shepard Fairey leveraging his success as a street artist to create the skate clothing line.
+I was reminded of friends and internet commenters on forums I once frequented.
+They used to gripe about Shepard Fairey leveraging his success as a street artist to create the Obey skate clothing line.
 Their complaints always came down to “authenticity,” something Fairey ostensibly surrendered when he turned his classic Andre the Giant image into a saleable commodity.

 But I haven’t heard about anyone selling out in a long while.
 Sometime between 2008 and 2018, capitalizing on your success as an artist to build a skate brand went from being reprehensible to being the thing that everyone is doing.
 I’ve heard people credit this phenomenon to Kanye and Yeezy Supply.
 Stories are memetically powerful and Kanye’s celebrity martyrdom to create his fashion brand is a story of mythological proportion.
 Did Yeezus die so we all could sell dad hats and zines?
 His skate-inspired tour merch popups for Yeezus and The Life of Pablo have inspired copycats, but this goes beyond streetwear, beyond fashion.
 Right now merely having a self-branded commercial presence is itself seen as a meritable achievement.